Update of the phase-shift analysis of the low-energy $\pi N$ data: The 2020 PSAs

 must significantly differ from $1$.
-The ratio $F_{a/b}$ follows Fisher's ($F$) distribution with NDF$_a$ and NDF$_b$ DOFs.
-From the two final fits of the phenomenological model to the tDB$_+$ and to the tDB$_-$, one obtains $F_{+/-} \approx 1.14$ for $414$ and $324$ DOFs, which is translated into the p-value of $1.08 \cdot 10^{-1}$.
-Therefore, the frequently expressed claim about the dissimilarity of the DB$_+$ and the DB$_-$ cannot be formally sustained for the $\mathrm{p}_{\rm min}$ value of this work.
-On the other hand, the two final fits to the tDB$_+$ and to the tDB$_0$ yield $F_{+/0} \approx 1.31$ for $414$ and $322$ DOFs, which is translated into the p-value of $5.11 \cdot 10^{-3}$.
-Therefore, a significant difference in quality between the fitted tDB$_+$ and the tDB$_0$ can be formally sustained for the $\mathrm{p}_{\rm min}$ value of this work.
-This remark must be borne in mind when analysing these two reactions in a joint optimisation scheme.
+The quantity $F_{a/b}$ follows Fisher's ($F$) distribution with NDF$_a$ and NDF$_b$ DoFs.
+From the two final fits of the phenomenological model to the tDB$_+$ and to the tDB$_-$, one obtains $F_{+/-} \approx 1.17$ for $414$ and $326$ DoFs, which translates into a p-value of $6.73 \cdot 10^{-2}$.
+Therefore, the frequently expressed opinion that the tDB$_+$ and the tDB$_-$ are not of the same quality cannot be formally sustained.
+On the other hand, the two final fits to the tDB$_+$ and to the tDB$_0$ yield $F_{+/0} \approx 1.34$ for $414$ and $322$ DoFs, which translates into a p-value of $2.89 \cdot 10^{-3}$.
+Consequently, a significant (at our $\mathrm{p}_{\rm min}$ threshold) difference in quality between the tDB$_+$ and the tDB$_0$ can formally be sustained.
+This remark needs to be borne in mind when analysing these two reactions in a joint optimisation scheme.

-Prior to submitting the data to further analysis, two additional fits were performed, using the $14$ parameters of the phenomenological model of Section \ref{sec:KM}.
-The fit to the tDB$_{+/-}$ yielded $\chi^2_{\rm min} \approx 897.4$ for $738$ DOFs.
-The fit to the tDB$_{+/0}$ yielded $\chi^2_{\rm min} \approx 840.8$ for $736$ DOFs.
-No additional data points had to be removed; therefore, the tDB$_{+/-}$ and the tDB$_{+/0}$, comprised of the subsets detailed in Tables \ref{tab:DBPIP}-\ref{tab:DBPIMCX}, may be submitted to further analysis.
+Prior to submitting the data to further analysis, two additional fits were performed, using all fourteen parameters of the phenomenological model of Section \ref{sec:KM}.
+The fit to the tDB$_{+/-}$ yielded $\chi^2_{\rm min} \approx 903.7$ for $740$ DoFs.
+The fit to the tDB$_{+/0}$ yielded $\chi^2_{\rm min} \approx 848.2$ for $736$ DoFs.
+No additional DoFs were marked for removal in these fits.
+Therefore, the tDB$_{+/-}$ and the tDB$_{+/0}$, comprising the subsets detailed in Tables \ref{tab:DBPIP}-\ref{tab:DBPIMCX}, may be submitted to further analysis.
+In this work, just $50$ of the initial $1133$ DoFs had to be removed.
+This corresponds to about $4.4~\%$ of our initial low-energy DB.